 We are very interested in your cultural department for a very definite purpose, and that is as a source of material which we can very readily utilize if you agree to let us use it.
 Out side of the Blue Blouses there is a John Reed club and a Workers Cultural League.
 The Workers Cultural League is the central controlling body of all organizations.

-The Blue Blouses has begun working on the "Belt" and we are going to present it the 23rd of May Fraternally yours,
+"Belt" and we are going to present it the 23rd of May....
+Fraternally yours,

 Marvin Barry